A Research Project on Blackness and Aesthetics

 The purpose of the group is to create critical encounters around art.
 To do so, liquid blackness fosters conversations between academic, artistic and wider communities, while harnessing and championing local artistic and scholarly talent.

 liquid blackness develops innovative and adaptable tools to analyze the mercurial ways in which blackness is encountered in our contemporary visual and sonic culture.
 To do so liquid blackness engages in both historical and contemporary research projects emphasizing fluid interchanges between past and current experimentations in the context of transnational artistic and intellectual flows.
 Our events (film series, lectures, symposia, conversations) are conceived as collective research projects.
-For each, liquid blackness reaches out to Atlanta scholarly and artistic communities, organizes reading and research groups, and issues an online publication.
+For each, liquid blackness reaches out to Atlanta scholarly and artistic communities, organizes reading and research groups, and issues an online scholarly journal.

 What follows is the text of the first liquid blackness “about” page, originally published on this website in the Fall 2013 and then reprinted as “liquid blackness: A Research Project on Blackness and Aesthetics,” in Mark Bradford: Scorched Earth, Hammer Museum, Los Angeles, exhibition catalog ed. by Connie Butler and published by DelMonico-Prestel, 2015.